Double Incision Top Surgery London & UK

 Like any surgical procedure, a double incision mastectomy carries potential risks and complications.
 It’s important to discuss these thoroughly with your surgeon so that you can make an informed decision about your care.
 Here are some potential risks associated with this procedure:

-- Infection: Despite stringent sterile techniques, there is always a risk of infection with any surgical procedure.
+Despite stringent sterile techniques taken at our facility, there is always a risk of infection with any surgical procedure.
 Infections are usually treatable with antibiotics, but in severe cases, additional surgery may be required.

-- Changes in Sensation: Alterations in chest and nipple sensation are common after surgery.
+Alterations in the chest and nipple sensations are common after surgery.
 While some people regain full or partial sensation over time, for others, the loss of sensation can be permanent.

-It’s crucial to have a detailed discussion with your surgeon about all possible risks and complications before making your decision.
+It’s crucial to discuss all possible risks and complications with your surgeon before making your decision.
 Each individual’s risk profile is unique, depending on factors such as overall health, lifestyle habits, and the specific surgical techniques used.

 Why Choose Centre for Surgery for your Double Incision Mastectomy?